skippyr/xcapy/README.md

 ## ❡ Uninstall

-- Go back to the repository directory.
+- Go back to the directory of the repository you cloned.
-- Use `make` to uninstall the theme:
+- Use `make` to uninstall it:

 ```sh
 make uninstall;